PandelisT/my_mood_diary_fullstack/README.md

 ## **Code quality using flake8**

  Run `flake8 models controllers forms tests commands.py default_settings.py main.py` to view styling and other Python errors such as redundant imports.

+**Steps to set up ECR, ECS and RDS**

+1. Create new IAM user (for e.g. docker-ecr).
+Give full access to ECR (and ECS if you want to run a deployment from GitHub using Actions).
+Download and save AWS keys.

+2. Set up profile `aws configure --profile docker-ecs` and add the AWS keys with your default region for e.g. ap-southeast-2

+3. Run `aws --profile docker-ecr ecr get-login-password --region ap-southeast-2 | docker login --username AWS --password-stdin 415358402816.dkr.ecr.ap-southeast-2.amazonaws.com` .
+The URL at the end is the ECR endpoint.
+Note: For WSL, if the login doesn't work, try another terminal window.
+NEED TO BE IN c/USERs NOT linux file system to work.

+4. Build the docker image of your app by running `docker build -t updated-flask-mood-app .`

+5. `docker tag updated-flask-mood-app 415358402816.dkr.ecr.ap-southeast-2.amazonaws.com/updated-flask-mood-app`

+6. `docker push 415358402816.dkr.ecr.ap-southeast-2.amazonaws.com/updated-flask-mood-app`

+7. Create private RDS database within a new VPC for e.g. vpc-00dabdc5e5a40feae.
+Take a note of the DNS name and the database name as this will be set ad DB_URI in the Task Definition for your ECS cluster.

+8. Create Task Definition.
+In the Container Definitions make sure that the URI to your image is correct from ECR.
+Add 8000 and 5432 to the port mappings section and in the advanced configuration add the environment variables.

+9. Create Cluster with 2x t2.micro instances (note: if you want to update the app with GitHub Actions, your instance might be too small and you'll need to update it to t2.small, see Additional Information below).
+Make sure you select a key pair because you'll need to SSH into your EC2 instances.
+Select the VPC that your RDS database is in and all the subnets available.
+Create the cluster.

+10. Create Service by clicking the cluster and select Create under Services tab.
+Choose EC2 launch type, choose the task definition from step 8.
+Name the service and add 2 tasks.
+Then you need to create a load balancer.

+11. Create a Application Load Balancer in the VPC of the database and the cluster.
+Delete the listeners that get added as ECS will configure this for you.
+Edit the security group to include Port 8000 and Port 5432.

+12. Add the load balancer to the service with listener port 80 and finalise the service.

+13. There should be 2 tasks running in your service.
+If not, check that the task definition is correct and check the health status of the instances.
+If they are constantly draining there is an issue with your app.
+See troubleshooting guide below.

+14. Access the load balancer through the DNS name.

+    **Troubleshooting:**

+    - Error or Bad gateway (502/503 error) or health status check failing: ssh into an EC2 instance, get container id from `docker ps -a`, run  docker logs <container-ID>.
+The latest error will be there to view.
+You might have missed an environment variable which is needed for the application to run.
+    - If load balancer is accessible but your application times out when trying to sign up or log in that means your app cannot connect to the database due to a security group issue.
+In this case, make sure that your security groups allow access on Port 5432 and then connect to the docker container and run `flask db-custom drop` and `flask db upgrade` to make sure the migrations have occurred.

+**Additional information**

+Updating EC2 instance types with no down time:

+1. Create a copy of the **Launch Configuration** used by your **Auto Scaling Group**, including any changes you want to make.
+2. Edit the **Auto Scaling Group** to:
+   - Use the new **Launch Configuration**
+   - Desired Capacity = Desired Capacity * 2
+   - Min = Desired Capacity
+3. Wait for all new instances to become **'ACTIVE'** in the ECS Instances tab of the ECS Cluster
+4. Select the old instances and click **Actions** -> **Drain Instances**
+5. Wait until all the old instances are running **0 tasks**.
+6. Edit the **Auto Scaling Group** and change Min and Desired back to their original values.